 The biggest problem with protecting against data exfiltration is that S3 is just one of the many services that store your organization’s sensitive data.
 Most data engineering teams use a combination of data repositories like S3, RDS, Redshift, Snowflake, Kafka, and others to accomplish their goals.
 Engineers often need access to retrieve data from or write data to these repositories while they design models, test services, and troubleshoot issues, either directly or through applications.

 Given the large number of repositories and applications involved, it becomes unwieldy for organizations to manually grant access to the various users and services, and retire those privileges when the job is done.
 Beyond that, it’s difficult to monitor activity in a consistent way across different types of repositories and to identify and block unwanted activity in a comprehensive manner.

 But there are effective answers, and a consistent, policy-based interception approach, like Cyral, is worth considering when protecting a wide range of data repository types.

-Stay tuned for our next blog post, where we’ll discuss the technical details of the attack patterns listed above and show what can be done to neutralize these types of attacks on S3.
+Read our next blog post, where we discuss the technical details of the attack patterns listed above and show what can be done to neutralize these types of attacks on S3.